Michelle Drayne: Team Northumbria

 As part of their preparations for the 2014 Commonwealth Games, the Northern Ireland national netball team formed a partnership with Team Northumbria.
 This saw Drayne and six other Northern Ireland internationals – Oonagh McCullough, Noleen Lennon, Caroline O'Hanlon, Gemma Gibney, Fionnuala Toner and Niamh Cooper – play for Team Northumbria during the 2014 Netball Superleague season.

 Hertfordshire Mavericks

 Between 2015 and 2019, Drayne played for Hertfordshire Mavericks in the Netball Superleague.
 Her teammates at Mavericks have included Lindsay Keable.

 London Pulse

 Drayne will play for London Pulse during the 2020 Netball Superleague season.

 Northern Ireland

 Drayne represented Northern Ireland at under-17, under-19 and under-21 levels.
 She made her senior debut for Northern Ireland in 2008.
 She has subsequently represented Northern Ireland at the 2014 and 2018 Commonwealth Games and at the 2019 Netball World Cup.
-She was also a member of the Northern Ireland teams that won the 2015 Nations Cup and silver medals at the 2012 and 2017 European Netball Championships.
+She was also a member of the Northern Ireland teams that won the 2015 Nations Cup and silver medals at the 2012 and 2017 Netball Europe Open Championships.
 Drayne is one of several Ladies' Gaelic footballers to play netball for Northern Ireland.
 Others include Caroline O'Hanlon (Armagh), Neamh Woods (Tyrone) and Emma and Michelle Magee (Antrim).